TosinAremu/LITA-Captstone-Project/README.md

 - Growth: -8%
 - Analysis: West had the smallest decrease among all regions, down by only 8%.
 While it’s still a decrease, the relative stability may indicate stronger customer retention or market strategies in this area.

+#### Sales by Month
+#### - Highs and Lows:
+- January recorded the highest sales of 1,000,000, which is a significant increase from $250,000 in the previous year (300% growth).
+- February saw a strong performance as well with 1,250,000 in sales, up from 1,000,000 in 2023 (20% growth).
+- Other months saw substantial drops, with several months (October to December) showing no sales at all, which heavily affects overall annual sales.

+#### - Monthly Trends:
+- There is an observable trend of sales peaking in the early months and gradually declining throughout the year, reaching zero in the last three months (October to December).
+This may indicate seasonality or possibly operational issues that prevented sales during the last quarter.

 ### Key Insights:

 ### Customer Data: Subscription Service Analysis